SiriDB/siridb-server/help/help_show.md

 - `show duration_num`: Returns the sharding duration for num data on *this* database.
 - `show ip_support`: Returns the ip support setting on *this* server.
 - `show libuv`: Returns the version of libuv on *this* server.
+- `show list_limit`: Returns the maximum value which can be used as limit in a list query.
 - `show log_level`: Returns the current log level for *this* server.
 - `show max_open_files`: Returns the maximum open files value used for sharding on *this* server (if this value is lower than expected, please check the log files for SiriDB as startup time).
 - `show mem_usage`: Returns the current memory usage in MB's on *this* server.